 In the past few weeks, we’ve examined why potential clients should choose a group travel program and special promotions.
-This week, we wanted to look at the importance of sales growth and why targeting your direct or indirect sales team with an incentive program could be the right choice for you.
+This week, we wanted to look at the questions, “what are sales incentives” and why targeting your direct or indirect sales team with an incentive program could be the right choice for you.

 Reasons For a Sales Incentive

 There are many reasons why an organization might choose an incentive strategy that targets sales growth.
 Some of these include:

 - Accelerating sales of specific products.
 This could focus on a product line or specific SKU that’s lagging, or it could involve a strategy to support a new product launch.

 - Motivating underperforming sales personnel.
 In the incentive world, we sometimes call this group the “Middle 60%,” and research has pointed to the fact that its members often have the most growth potential of any segment of your sales audience.

 - Recognizing top performers.
 This group already does a great job for your organization.
 Why not acknowledge their success with a reward-based sales incentive?

 - Exceeding existing performance goals.
 Maybe you’re satisfied with your team’s overall sales performance.
 Or maybe it could be better.
 To understand this gap between what is and what could be, you’ll want to give your sales force a new target to aim for, one that goes beyond past expectations and objectives.

 - Growing mindshare (and market share) in a competitive market.
 An indirect sales force might have a number of product options to sell from.
 How do you get them to more consistently push yours?